-- New research and transferable skills and competences, leading to improved employability and career prospects within and outside academia;
+- Increased set of research and transferable skills and competences, leading to improved employability and career prospects within and outside academia;

 - Enhanced networking and communication capacities with scientific peers, as well as with the general public that will increase and broaden the research and innovation impact.

 - Innovative ways of cooperation and transfer of knowledge between sectors and disciplines;

 - Strengthened and broader international, interdisciplinary and inter-sectoral collaborative networks;

 MSCA Staff Exchanges involve organisations from the academic and non-academic sectors (including SMEs) from across the globe.